PlanterApp/planter_blog/content/posts/the-importance-of-litter-in-your-garden/index.md

 **Guiding Principle:** Think mosaic, not monoculture.
 You don’t have to leave *everything* or clean up *everything*.
 A mix of tidy and wild spaces—what some call “messy gardening with intent”—can offer the best of both worlds: healthy plants and thriving wildlife.

 ### A Look at What I’m Doing

 My current yard has a lot of trees.
-Bloom season in Arizona is plentiful, and they all fall to the ground quickly.
+The bloom season in Arizona is plentiful, and they all fall to the ground quickly.
 I’ve raked this detritus into a ring around the trees, making sure the root flare is left exposed to the air around the trunk, which will help the soil hold water, and return nutrients.

-It’s been hot the past few years, so some cactus are struggling.
-Cacti don’t love damp soil, so I’m using leaves to cover the surface around them to lower the spoil temperatures.
-Leaves dry out quickly here after rain, so this will prevent rot and decay onset.
+It’s been hot the past few years, so some cacti are struggling.
+Cacti don’t love damp soil, so I’m using leaves to cover the surface around them to lower the soil temperatures.
+Leaves dry out quickly here after rain, so this will prevent rot and decay from affecting the cacti.

-Where I work has numerous ornamental Oleander.
+Where I work has numerous ornamental oleanders.
 Instead of removing the cut leaves after I shape them, I sweep them out of sight under the shrubs.
-They’ve been growing more prolifically than ever, and the number of lizards that call them home has increased.
+They’ve been growing more prolifically than ever now that the soil holds moisture better, and the number of lizards that call them home has increased, who in turn snack on the bugs in the area.

 ### A Balancing Act

 Start small, start today is an old saying that bears weight here.
 Perhaps you have a small shaded corner that would be perfect for leaf litter and some dead wood.
 Maybe you have a damp spot near a drainspout for some mossy rocks, or a flower bed that could be nourished by some detritus.
-Picking just one area can bring vibrancy and more life to your garden, and replenish your soil affordably.
+Picking just one area can bring vibrancy and more life to your garden, create habitat for pollinators, and improve soil health in simple, straightforward ways.